rubenwardy/renewedtab_website/_posts/2022-07-23-rss-atom-feed-in-new-tab.md

 ---
-title: How to add Atom/RSS feeds to your New Tab page
+title: Add Atom/RSS feeds to your New Tab page using Renewed Tab
 author: rubenwardy
 layout: post
 description: >-